 Then: Nonstop work is a virtue.

 For some people, the phrase “I haven’t taken a vacation day in two years” is a not-so-humble brag of one’s perceived importance to an operation.
-But consequently the percentage of Americans who are stressed at work is high, and it’s only getting higher.3 A survey from fall 2020 found that a whopping 89% of employees said their work life was getting worse with 85% saying their well-being had declined, and 55% saying they hadn’t been able to balance their home and work lives.4
+But consequently the percentage of Americans who are stressed at work is high, and it’s only getting higher.3 A survey from the American Psychological Association found that workplace burnout may impair short-term memory, attention and other cognitive processes essential for daily work activities.4

 It’s more critical than ever to communicate with employees about how to prioritize their workload and which tasks can wait.
 Combating “meeting fatigue” from too many meetings that take too much time can be a good first step.
 You can also encourage employees to take advantage of any paid time off you offer.